javjm2/Example-Python-Test-Framework/README.md

-# Cushion Technical Task Documentation
+# Cushon Technical Task Documentation
  ## Project Setup

 This section of the guide will go over the steps required to set up this project and get the tests up and running on your system.